Click here for current news

 How do I make a good first impression?

 Another thing that will ensure your first impression is a good one is to make sure that your submission package is complete and error-free.
 Don't assume your printer is printing off what you tell it to: too often we receive submissions with missing pages or other printer errors, and then we have to wait while the author scrambles to fix the mistake.
+Make sure that your electronic submission is saved in Microsoft Word and that you have attached the correct file to the email.
 Other common errors are cover/query letters addressed to other publishers, or missing material in the submission.
-If you're not sure if you should include something, or what the publisher's submission guidelines are, ask first.
+If you're not sure if you should include something, or what the publisher's submission guidelines are, visit this page of our website for more information.

 As an unpublished author, do I need an agent?